Second ash leak reported at retired Duke plant in Florence's wake

-NEW YORK, Sept 17 (Reuters) - A second coal ash leak was reported from a Duke Energy Corp landfill near the company’s retired Sutton Power Plant in Wilmington, North Carolina, following storm Florence, environmental officials said on Monday.
+NEW YORK (Reuters) - A second coal ash leak was reported from a Duke Energy Corp (DUK.N) landfill near the company’s retired Sutton Power Plant in Wilmington, North Carolina, following storm Florence, environmental officials said on Monday.

 One leak was reported from the shuttered plant on Saturday and a second occurred late on Sunday, said Reggie Cheatham, director of the Environmental Protection Agency’s Office of Emergency Management, speaking on a conference call.